-Financial crime control is defined as the prevention and detection of, and response to, all financial crime in order to mitigate economic loss, reputational risk and regulatory sanction.
+Financial crime control is defined as the prevention and detection of, and responseried din theshold and the prevention and detection of, and responseried din theshold and the prevention and regulatory sanction.
 This function is anchored by the Group's compliance, operations, internal control and internal audit functions.